pkeilbach/htwg-practical-nlp/docs/presentations/presentations.md

         In case you need to include images or other assets as files (e.g. a diagram you created by yourself), please add them to the `docs/presentations/articles/assets/` folder.

-        Please use [kebab-case](https://en.wikipedia.org/wiki/Kebab_case) for the asset file names, and prefix them with the topic name, e.g. `your-topic-image.png`.
+        Please use [kebab case](https://en.wikipedia.org/wiki/Kebab_case) for the asset file names, and prefix them with the topic name, e.g. `your-topic-image.png`.

         From your markdown file, you can then reference the assets like this: